 Papers will be subject to a double-blind review process by the Scientific Committee.
 So please do NOT include neither a cover page with your submission, nor any type of information that can identify you (no name, no address, no e-mail address, no acknowledgments or thanks).
-Information typically provided on a cover page should only be entered on the on-line submission form.
+Information typically provided on a cover page should only be entered on the onl-line submission form.
 The first page of your paper should include the title of your paper, the abstract and the keywords.

-Papers can only be submitted electronically via this website (please see the page “submission” and follow the instructions on the on-line submission pages).
+Papers can only be submitted electronically via this website (please see the page “Online Paper Submission” and follow the instructions).
 Abstracts will be included in the congress book, so they should not exceed 1.500 characters.
 Papers received by postal mail, fax or in writing will not be considered.
 Papers should be submitted in English.

 The official language of the EAA congress is English.
 Therefore, all translations and the use of translation equipment during the congress are prohibited.

 Confirmation of acceptance or rejection by the SSC will be given after 10th February 2017 and mailed to the corresponding e-mail address of the presenting author, together with instructions for PSD, PS or RF.

 The presenters of an accepted paper must register as a participant for the congress before 28th February 2017.